 I almost forgot to post this decoupage and painted dresser re-do!
-It was the first piece I tried this technique on months ago, and I got so busy setting up my DIY supplies Frame and Frills shop I totally forgot that I hadn’t posted about it here.
+It was the first piece I tried this technique on months ago, and I got so busy setting up my DIY shop Redo Your Furniture (aka Frame and Frills) I totally forgot that I hadn’t posted about it here.

 Since this first piece, I’ve done this decoupage and painting technique on several pieces of furniture, trays and even a door to the Frame and Frills workroom!
 It is a blast to do, though this first one did have a learning curve!